zanzar3/Hamburger-Button-Animation/README.md

 setSize: Adjust the size of the hamburger button.
 setSpeed: Set the animation speed in milliseconds.
-marginFirstState: Initial margin parameters for the hamburger bars.
-marginSecendState: Margin parameters for the "X" icon state.

 Example
-Here's an example of how to customize the animation parameters in script.js:
+Here's an example of how to customize the animation parameters in script.js: const setSize = 0.75; // Increase button size const setSpeed = 300; // Slower animation

-## javascript
-Copy code
-const setSize = 0.75; // Increase button size
-const setSpeed = 300; // Slower animation
 // ...
 Contributing
 Contributions are welcome!
 If you find any issues or improvements, feel free to open an issue or submit a pull request.